ByteBandits/writeups/README.md

 ## Frontend quick start

-The repository now ships with a React-based frontend (inside [`ui/`](ui/)) that indexes the markdown writeups and exposes search, filtering and rich previews.
+The repository now ships with a React-based frontend (inside [`ui/`](ui/)) that indexes the markdown writeups and exposes global fuzzy search, a CTF directory minimap, and rich previews.

 1. (Recommended) Create a virtual environment in the repository root and install the generator dependency: